MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

    ---

-### Use input data from Azure Storage accounts
+### Use input data from a Storage account

-Azure Machine Learning batch endpoints can read data from cloud locations in Azure Storage accounts, both public and private.
-Use the following steps to run a batch endpoint job with data stored in a storage account.
+Machine Learning batch endpoints can read data from cloud locations in Storage accounts, both public and private.
+Use the following steps to run a batch endpoint job with data in a storage account.

-To learn more about extra required configuration for reading data from storage accounts, see [Configure compute clusters for data access](how-to-authenticate-batch-endpoint.md#configure-compute-clusters-for-data-access).
+To learn more about extra required configurations for reading data from storage accounts, see [Configure compute clusters for data access](how-to-authenticate-batch-endpoint.md#configure-compute-clusters-for-data-access).

 1. Set up the input: